Glossary of Terms

 HMRC was formed on the 18 April 2005, following the merger of Inland Revenue and HM Customs and Excise departments.
 More information can be found on the HMRC website.

-A postcode is ‘High Density’ if either of the following statements is true.
+A postcode is ‘High Density’ if it meets one of more of the following three conditions:

 The High Level Summary of Statistics gives a brief overview of key statistics.